 CFR: Where are you traveling to next?

 GV: Unusually for me I don't have any concrete travel plans for the very near future.
 I have several projects in the works which require me to visit places like East Africa, Southern Africa, Borneo, Northern Australia and even Antarctica but I'm still working out which one to do first.
 It all depends on how soon I can get some very specialized equipment built, something I'm still keeping under wraps for the time being.
-Follow my YouTube channel to find out as soon as this goes live.

 Thank you to George Vlad for sharing his thoughts with us.